suddi/suddi.github.io/README.md

 npm start
 ````

-You can view the site at `http://localhost:8080`
+You can view the site at `http://localhost:8080` or view the live site at [suddi.github.io](https://suddi.github.io).